 The official confirmation arrived just a few weeks ago.
-We're excited to announce that over the next two years, the German Federal Environmental Foundation (DBU) will provide RESET with both technical and financial support to develop an in-depth feature series that takes a critical look at future digital sustainability trends.
-And kick off is next week!
+We're excited to announce that over the next two years, the German Federal Environmental Foundation (DBU) will provide RESET with both technical and financial support to develop an in-depth feature series that takes a critical look at future digital sustainability challenges.
+And kick-off is next week!

 For more than a decade RESET - Digital for Good has focused on what we believe are the two most important issues of our time: sustainability and digitalisation.
 Ever since then, the RESET.org platform has taken a close look at how digitialisation can best be leveraged for sustainable development, and also how the digital revolution itself can be made more sustainable.